 Will 102-Km Elevated Corridor In Bengaluru Fix Traffic Woes?

 The Karnataka government on November 29 gave its approval to construct a 102-kilometre elevated corridor project in Bengaluru.
 The project, which was conceptualised 12 years ago, once constructed will ensure smoother traffic across north-south, east-west and in the central parts of the city.
-The development work will start in January next year and will be undertaken by the Karnataka Road Development Corporation Limited (KRDCL).
+While the development work were scheduled to start in January but so far only bids have been called by the Karnataka Road Development Corporation Limited (KRDCL).
 The project is likely to be completed by 2025.

 The project will be developed at a cost of Rs 25,495 crore of which Rs 15,299 crore will be used to construct the project while remaining will fund the land acquisition.
 The project will be constructed on a Public-Private Partnership mode, in which the state government will contribute 40 per cent of the total cost, the remaining 60 per cent will be spent by the developer.
 The government plans to acquire 92-acre land for the 11-metre high elevated corridor, including 17-acres land of individual owners.
 While six-lanes corridor will be constructed on government-owned land, two lanes will be developed on private land.